dgarant/weasel/README.md

 weasel
 ======

-A platform for remote code execution to facilitate network security research
+A platform for remote code execution to facilitate network security research.
+Weasel is for *research*, and so it does not include any remote deployment exploits.
+Instead, the researcher must manually deploy "bot" code to a set of machines under study.

 Setup Instructions
 -----------------